jwheelo1/ECEN4763Assignment0/Assignment0.md

 - This assignment is worth 25pts.
 - In future assignments, your code will be tested with our own Unit Tests, alongside the metrics listed below.

-### Submission

-- Your Assignment folder should be named following the format FistInitialLastname_Assignment (ex.
-JWheelock_Assignment0)
-- This folder should be zipped and submitted as a zip file.

 ### Joining Slack

 - Joining slack is worth 20% of the grade for this assignment.